-For more information on the APL major contact:
+For more information on our majors contact:

 Past Secretary of Veterans Affairs, former Army Chief of Staff, and former instructor for the Department of English General (USA, Ret.)
 Eric Shinseki noted the powerful connection between officership and the liberal arts: